-Fire kills 21 in Guatemalan youth home
+Fire kills 34 in Guatemalan youth home

 Story highlights

-- The blaze started after some residents set fire to a mattress, says Guatemalan official
+- The blaze started after some residents set fire to a mattress, Guatemalan official says

-- Guatemala's president has declared three days of mourning
+- Guatemalan President Jimmy Morales declares three days of mourning

-(CNN)Twenty-one people -- mostly teenage girls -- were killed after a fire tore through a youth home in San Jose Pinula, Guatemala, on Wednesday.
+(CNN)Thirty-four people -- mostly teenage girls -- were killed after a fire tore through a youth home in San Jose Pinula, Guatemala.

-The blaze started when some of the youths in the Virgen de la Asunción Safe Home set fire to a mattress on their way to breakfast, said Abner David Paredes Cruz, the attorney for Guatemala's Human Rights office.
+Wednesday's blaze started when some of the youths at the Virgen de la Asunción Safe Home set fire to a mattress on their way to breakfast, said Abner David Paredes Cruz, an attorney with the office of Guatemala's human rights prosecutor.

-Nineteen female residents of the home -- all between the ages of 13 and 17 -- were killed in the blaze, the country's National Civil Police told CNN en Espanol.
+Nineteen female residents of the home near Guatemala City -- all between 13 and 17 -- died at the scene, the country's National Civil Police told CNN en Español.

-Video from the scene showed sobbing family members outside the home, banging on the doors, looking for loved ones.
+Video from the scene showed sobbing family members outside the home, banging on doors and looking for loved ones.

-A cook at the home was also killed, along with one other person.
-It wasn't immediately clear if the 21st victim was a resident of the youth home.
+Fifteen others died at hospitals in Guatemala City, according to information released by the Guatemalan Ministry of Health.
 The fire, which began around 9 a.m.
 (10 a.m.
-ET), injured 37 other minors, according to the Public Ministry; the National Civil Police said 11 of the victims were seriously injured.
+ET) Wednesday, left 24 others injured.

-Guatemalan President Jimmy Morales pledged his support to the families of the victims and to those who had been injured, and said the director of the home has been fired.
-An investigation into the center has also been ordered.
+Guatemalan President Jimmy Morales pledged his support to the families of the victims and to the injured, and said the home's director was fired.
+An investigation into the center has been ordered.

-Guatemala's attorney general, Thelma Aldana, had already threatened to shut down the home late last year when close to 40 teens escaped.
+Guatemala's attorney general, Thelma Aldana, had already threatened to shut down the home last year when close to 40 teens escaped from it.

 General prosecutor Anabella Morfin said her office was working on "deinstitutionalizing" the center, by reducing the number of treated youths from 720 to 580.

 The facility houses minors who have suffered physical, psychological and sexual violence, or who have mild disabilities.
-Some residents have been abandoned, addicted to drugs, or been victims of trafficking, the Guatemalan government said.
+Some residents have been abandoned or addicted to drugs or have been victims of trafficking, the Guatemalan government said.

-Human rights groups criticized the home in the past, saying it was overcrowded and was lacking in specialized care for residents.
+Human rights groups have criticized the home in the past for being overcrowded and lacking in specialized care.

 "It's a terrible event, what happened, and more terrible that this could be avoided," Morfín said.